sonufrienko/json-stream/README.md

-# json-stream
-Read and parse big JSON file with stream in Node.js
+# Read and parse big JSON file with stream in Node.js